All Episodes

 Stay with us.

-Hey, Babette from Damascus, Ohio.
+Hey, Babbett from Damascus, Ohio.

 Don't have time to take this call, but a caller's got a great idea to put in your letter to the teacher about your 13-year-old grandson.

-But with all the news about teachers raping kids and having inappropriate sexual contact with them, he thought it became a dishonorable profession and wanted to choose something far more honorable, so he chose the United States Marine Corps.
+Tell the teacher in the letter that your grandson wanted to be a teacher before he wanted to be a Marine, but with all the news about teachers raping kids and having inappropriate sexual contact with them, he thought it became a dishonorable profession and wanted to choose something far more honorable.

 Have a wonderful day, folks.